 Recommendation

 Cite this recommendation as:

 Massart, S. (2023) A groundbreaking study using ants revealed a spectacular diversity of viruses in hardly accessible ecosystems like tropical forests.
-Peer Community In Infections, 100077. https://doi.org/10.24072/pci.infections.100077
+Peer Community in Infections, 100077. https://doi.org/10.24072/pci.infections.100077

+Recommendation